gvwilson/fiction/santas/index.md

 Without waiting for answer he turned and put his foot on the first rung of the ladder.

-Santas aren't afraid of heights,[^giraffes] so Finner didn't hesitate as climbed higher and higher.
+Santas aren't afraid of heights,[^elephants] so Finner didn't hesitate as climbed higher and higher.
 He didn't even flinch when the ladder shifted slightly under his weight and settled into a new (and hopefully more secure) position.

-[^giraffes]: Not even Subway Santa, who spent their whole life underground and never had a chance to realize that heights didn't bother them.
-Giraffes, yes—giraffes terrified them, but how they found that out is a story for another time.
+[^elephants]: Not even Subway Santa, who spent their whole life underground and never had a chance to realize that heights didn't bother them.
+Elephants, yes—elephants terrified them, for reasons that will shortly become clear.

 At the top he found three dials screwed onto a plank, which was in turn nailed onto the scorched side of the tree.